Category

 Therefore, DENTSU SOKEN INC. Media Innovation Research Department decided to classify the diverse patterns of screen media usage into distinct categories using Video Research Ltd.'s expanded Media Contact Environment Survey data "MCR/ex" from fiscal year 2014.
 Two key features unique to this analysis are:

-Screen media usage behavior was classified into 12 distinct patterns.
+Screen media usage behavior classified into 12 patterns.

 We redefined weekdays and holidays to understand information behaviors.

-This time, we created media clusters using only the "screen media contact time" of young people (ages 15-29), without considering communication awareness or values whatsoever.
+This time, we created media clusters using only the "screen media contact time" of young people (aged 15-29), without considering communication awareness or values whatsoever.
 We then profiled each cluster.

 As a result, we were able to extract a total of 10 clusters from the classification of young people's media contact behavior patterns.
 We will introduce how young people differentiate their screen media usage through seven of these clusters.

-◆Emerging Coexistence: Terrestrial TV Viewing and Other Media Usage
+◆Emerging Coexistence: Watching Terrestrial TV Broadcasts and Using Other Media

-Several clusters revealed that even among young people with diversified screen media usage, terrestrial TV viewing and other media use coexist effectively within their daily lives.
+Several clusters revealed that even among young people with diversified screen media usage, terrestrial TV viewing and other media consumption coexist effectively within their daily lives.

 Young people overwhelmingly centered on "terrestrial viewing" remain prevalent.